Multiphoton Spectroscopy of a Dynamical Axion Insulator

-{\it Conclusion}\textemdash Beginning with a Weyl semimetal with charge density wave order, we have shown how the separation of the Weyl nodes in tandem with the CDW-induced phase fluctuations can give rise to a dynamical axion field.
-To model the dynamical axion mode and determine a novel optical signature we solved the nonlinear partial differential equations describing its dynamics and established a two-step, pump-probe style protocol which excites this mode with a two-photon excitation scheme, and subsequently detects it with a third probe beam.
-The intensity of the axion excitation is stronger for parallel collinear beams relative to other beam configurations, as can be understood from Eq.~\eqref{eq:theta_soln} and is shown in Fig.~\ref{fig:plots1}(c).
-Our key result is reflected probe beam's Kerr angle is modulated such that it approximately tracks the axion field oscillation.
+\textit{Conclusion}\textemdash To conclude, we have shown that, for a generic, three-dimensional, axion insulating system with strong interactions, a two-step excitation-detection protocol may be used to unambiguously detect the presence of a dynamical axion mode in the bulk via its effects on the polar Kerr rotation angle.
+To model the dynamical axion and determine a novel optical signature we perturbatively solved the nonlinear partial differential equations of Eq.~\eqref{eq:EOM_theta} describing its dynamics.
+We established a two-step, pump-probe style protocol which excites this mode via a two-photon excitation scheme, and subsequently detects it with a third probe beam.
+We showed that the intensity of the axion excitation is stronger for parallel collinear beams relative to other beam configurations, understood as the stimulated Raman scattering pathway.
+Our key result is the proposed smoking-gun optical signature, manifested in the modulation of the polar Kerr rotation which approximately tracks the oscillations in the underlying axion field.

-A motivation of this work is to provide theoretical predictions that can drive future experimental work, where potential material candidates could include axion insulators MnBi$_2$Te$_4$~\cite{Zhang.2019} and (TaSe$_4$)$_2$I \cite{Gooth.2019,Kim.2021,Nguyen.2022}.
-This paper has demonstrated the potential for mutlidimensional~\cite{Zhang.2022a,Zhang.2023a,Mootz.2022} and multiphoton spectroscopy in the study of correlated topological materials and their dynamics~\cite{Rodriguez-Vega.2022}.
-The Quantum Chromodynamics axion, possibly within reach of experimental verification by current experiments, represents one of the most compelling pathways beyond the Standard Model, by providing at the same time an elegant solution to the strong CP problem and an excellent dark matter candidate~\cite{Day_Ellis_Marsh, Peccei_Quinn_1997}.
-Meanwhile, condensed matter axions arising in novel, topological materials has lead to a more accessible playground for studying the exotic phenomena associated with these particles that may provide insight when mapped back to high energy physics and impact experimental prospects of an axion discovery via axion-mediated forces.
-Our work also has implications for condensed matter axion systems that are being used to detect their high energy counterparts in direct detection dark matter experiments ~\cite{Sch_tte_Engel_2021, Chigusa_2021}.
+\comment{ A motivation of this work is to provide theoretical predictions that can drive future experimental work, where potential material candidates we have mentioned could include axion insulators (TaSe$_4$)$_2$I \cite{Gooth.2019,Kim.2021,Nguyen.2022} and MnBi$_2$Te$_4$~\cite{Zhang.2019} (MBT).
+From a fundamental physics perspective, intuition gleaned from detecting the condensed matter axion may offer insight when mapped back to its counterpart in quantum chromodynamics.
+The condensed matter axion arising in topological materials allows for a more accessible, tabletop setting for studying the more inaccessible world of high energy particle physics.
+The QCD axion, possibly within reach of experimental verification by current experiments, represents one of the most compelling pathways beyond the Standard Model, by providing at the same time an elegant solution to the strong CP problem and an excellent dark matter candidate~\cite{Day_Ellis_Marsh, Peccei_Quinn_1997}.
+Our work also has implications for condensed matter axion systems that are being used to detect their high energy counterparts in direct detection dark matter experiments ~\cite{Sch_tte_Engel_2021, Chigusa_2021}. }